andr-ew/brds/README.md

 derp I guess the sync setting for tracks should work on a pattern-by-pattern basis. maybe we should bring this setting to the main page (drop another pattern slot)

 # ++

+consider allowing unique mix mode per-output
+- there's space in the UI if only 1 glyph is displayed at a time

 jf settings
 - coarse (oct) & fine controls